salvois/ScatterGather/README.md

 The `ScatterGatherGateway` class implements a [gateway](https://martinfowler.com/articles/gateway-pattern.html) to DynamoDB to manage state of a scatter-gather operation.

-Typically, the scattering component creates a unique `ScatterRequestId` and executes a `BeginScatter`, `Scatter`, `EndScatter` sequence, maybe calling `Scatter` multiple times to add more parts to the scatter-gather operation (that is, `ScatterGatherGateway` is "stream friendly"). `Scatter` accepts a callback function to execute on the scattered part, for example to send a message to a worker.
+Typically, the scattering component creates a unique `ScatterRequestId` and executes a `BeginScatter`/`Scatter`/`EndScatter` sequence, maybe calling `Scatter` multiple times to add more parts to the scatter-gather operation (that is, `ScatterGatherGateway` is "stream friendly").

+`BeginScatter` initializes a new scatter-gather request, identified by a unique `ScatterRequestId`, and accepts an arbitrary context string that is associated with that request.
+This context string can contain any text meaningful to the application, perhaps even some JSON-encoded data, and it will be passed to the completion handler function.
+The size of the context string is limited by the size of a DynamoDB item, that is less than 400 kB including other request fields.

+`Scatter` accepts a callback function to execute on the scattered part, for example to send a message to a worker.
 Each scattered part must be identified by a `ScatterPartId` that must be unique in that scatter-gather operation.

+`EndScatter` signals that all parts have been scattered, thus it is now possible to expect completion of the whole scatter-gather operation.
+The `EndScatter` calls the completion handler function in case all parts, if any, have been gathered so fast that the scatter-gather operation is already completed.

-Workers typically call `Gather` after processing its part (after is important for idempotency), to mark that part as complete, passing a callback function that will be executed if the `ScatterGatherGateway` notices that that was the last part to be gathered.
+A worker typically call `Gather` after processing its part (after is important for idempotency), to mark that part as complete, passing a completion handler function that will be executed if the `ScatterGatherGateway` notices that that was the last part to be gathered.

 Note that you must first create two tables on DynamoDB: